 - Why Model UN Is the Perfect High School Extracurricular: If your students are looking for a fun and impressive activity to put on their college applications, Model UN could be a great option.

-Today is the Late registration deadline as well as the deadline for changes and cancellations for the November 5 SAT test date.
+Today is the domestic student deadline for changes, cancellations, and late registration for the November 4 SAT test date.

 National Immigrants Day

-Immigrants make up a good (and important) percentage of our population, making the US the melting pot country that it is.
+Immigrants make up an important percentage of our population, making the US the melting pot country that it is.
 Acknowledge the day by learning specific tips for the college search for undocumented students.

 This free recorded webinar from Moon Prep will walk students through a Crash Course on How to Write Supplemental Essays for college admission.
 It will be available starting October 30 from 7:00–8:00 pm ET.

 Tuesday, October 31